35 Best Places to Volunteer with Kids [Volunteer Opportunities in Kansas City]

 Metro Lutheran Ministry

 Since 1971, Metro Lutheran Ministry has been actively serving the Kansas City area.
-Their goal is to provide employment services, food, housing, education, and healthcare with the goal that it will help to nurture hope, healthy, opportunity, and peace for our community.
+Their goal is to provide employment services, food, housing, education, and healthcare with the goal that it will help to nurture hope, health, opportunity, and peace in our community.